mackworth/cTiVo/README.md

 It should say:
 >Overriding default TiVo Certificate with file:///Users/USERNAME/Library/Application%20Support/com.cTiVo.cTiVo/cdata.p12

-You should be good until January 2026.
-Note that this manual override will override even the next release if you don't manually update at that time).
+The updated certifiate should be good until January 2026.

 ## Recent features